The purpose of this handout is to outline the procedures for appealing marks and other decisions related to individual courses, for example:

 Grade appeals: begin by informally consulting the instructor - ‘informally’ usually means you don’t have to write a letter.
 When you meet, be prepared to be a good listener when the instructor explains why the mark is what it is.
 Feel free to make notes of important points.
-Note: it is your right to see and review exams, see Retention of Examination Papers and Records.
+Note: it is your right to see and review exams, see Access To and Retention of Examination Papers and Other Work.

 Extensions; special exams: begin by explaining your circumstances to your instructor.
 The approval of your instructor, while often a necessary condition, will not always be sufficient for your request.
 For example, a special final exam or permission to complete work after the term (Incomplete grade) requires approval from the instructor, department chair or school Director, and Dean.